 Beyond a walk through the streets of the neighborhood, it is recommended to visit Freeman Alley – a small alley rich in graffiti by artists from all over the world.
 In addition, in Little Italy, you will find many works related to the LISA project: It is a non-profit organization (The LISA Project NYC) that aims to gather a wide variety of graffiti artists in the neighborhood and dedicate the neighborhood / area to spectacular murals.

-Those who scroll to the bottom will also receive a recommendation for a free and unique graffiti exhibition in the neighborhood.
+Scroll down to get a recommendation for a unique and free graffiti exhibition in the neighborhood.

 CitizenM Bowery Hotel New York - MoSA

 At the edge of the neighborhood you can visit a unique graffiti gallery held at the CitizenM New York Bowery.

 The gallery is located in the stairwell of the hotel and it is recommended to take the elevator to the top floor and go down all the floors on foot.
 Each floor is dedicated to a different artist and the experience created by descending this unique staircase is creative and exciting. https://www.citizenm.com/mosa